mootools/mootools-more/Docs/Types/String.Extras.md

 ### Examples

-	'This is some random text'.truncate(15); // This is some ra...
-	'This is some random text'.truncate(15, '--'); // This is some ra-- 'This is some random text'.truncate(15, null, ' '); // This is some...
+	'This is some random text'.truncate(15); // This is some ra… 'This is some random text'.truncate(15, '--'); // This is some ra-- 'This is some random text'.truncate(15, '…', ' '); // This is some…

 [String]: /core/Types/String
 [Array.filter]: /core/Types/Array#Array:filter
 [encodeURIComponent]: http://developer.mozilla.org/en/docs/Core_JavaScript_1.5_Reference:Global_Functions:encodeURIComponent